India overhauls military recruitment, seeking younger troops | Law-Order

 A total of 46,000 soldiers will be recruited this year on four-year contracts with a quarter expected to be kept on at the end of that term, the government said.
 "This scheme will strengthen the country's security and provide our youth an opportunity for military service," Defence Minister Rajnath Singh told reporters in New Delhi, where he was joined by the three service chiefs.

 Military officials said the new system, called Agnipath, meaning "path of fire" in Hindi, would help bring down the average age of the armed forces.
-In the Indian army, the largest of its three services, the average age would drop from 32 to 26, its chief, General Manoj Pande, said.
+In the Indian army, the largest of its three services, the average age would drop to 26 from 32, its chief, General Manoj Pande, said.

-"A more youthful profile will help train troops more easily in newer technologies, and their health and fitness levels will be much better," Singh said, adding that employers would benefit from skilled workers once they left the armed forces.
+"A more youthful profile will help train troops more easily in newer technologies, and their health and fitness levels will be much better," Singh said. ($1 = 78.0525 Indian rupees)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)